Ludensburger/DAA-Midterms/README.md

 - **Merge Sort (F):**
   This feature sorts an array of integers using the merge sort algorithm.

+  - **Gaussian Elimination (G):**
+  This feature solves a system of linear equations using the Gaussian Elimination method.

 ## How to Run

 To run the program, compile the `main.c` file using a C compiler and then run the resulting executable.
 For example, if you're using the GCC compiler, you can use the following commands: